brendadaun/brendadaun/README.md

 - 🛠 Skilled in Agile, ClickUp, Jira, Monday, and the occasional interpretive dance of communication (but only in the Old Navy dressing room)

 ### 📚 What I love:
-- Books, books, books — from business strategy to cozy mysteries
+- Books, books, books — from business strategy to fantasy and YA
 - Pop culture deep dives (yes, I *do* have thoughts on which American Girl doll you're most like)
 - Media binging at Olympic levels — if it's got a plot, I'm already watching, reading, or analyzing it